 Clearly, these children must have some great pre-shot routine right?
 They must be thinking how confident they are that they will make this putt.
 They must be concentrating really hard, knowing that they'll go to 3 under if they make this putt, right?

-Of course, you quickly realize that these children are “thinking” nothing.
-They have “confidence” in their ability because they because they never questioned it in the first place.
+Of course, you quickly realize that these children are "thinking" nothing.
+They have "confidence" in their ability because they never questioned it in the first place.
 They have no doubt, no fear, no concern regarding the results, no fear of the dreadful 3 foot come backer if they hit this one too hard.
+Tools like an AI swing analyzer can help you build that same kind of objective certainty in your golf swing mechanics, giving your mind something concrete to trust rather than vague assumptions.

 They are simply in the moment, putting the ball intuitively with no thought.
-Confidence is not something that you have to spend years developing, it’s available to you immediately just as it was when you were a child.
-It’s an innate part of our being, but it is only accessible when we learn to “shut off” the critical, thinking, judging, analytical part of the mind.
+Golf confidence is not something that you have to spend years developing, it's available to you immediately just as it was when you were a child.
+It's an innate part of our being, but it is only accessible when we learn to "shut off" the critical, thinking, judging, analytical part of the mind.
+Building repeatable swing fundamentals through structured practice — such as the GOAT Drill system — gives your subconscious the reliable patterns it needs to let go of conscious control and play freely.